pactumjs/pactum/README.md

 const pactum = require('pactum');

 before(async () => {
-  // start the mock service on port 9393 (port number can be modified) await pactum.mock.start();
+  // starts the mock service on port 9393 (port number can be modified) await pactum.mock.start();
 });

 it('should fetch order details', async () => {
   await pactum
-    // assume order-service makes a call to currency-service with method - GET & path - http://localhost:9393/api/currency/INR
     // here we are training the mock server to act as currency-service
-    // if the order-service fails to make a call to this endpoint, the test will fail with - Interaction Not Exercised
+    // if the order-service fails to make a call to this endpoint then
+    // the test will fail with - Interaction Not Exercised
     // after the execution of this spec, the mock interaction will be removed .addMockInteraction({
       withRequest: {